 How Long To Dehydrate Deer Jerky And How To Make Deer Jerky & Preserve

 Venison is more popular than any other meat when it comes to making jerky.
 Jerky is, simply put, spiced-up, dried meat.
-Dehydration is a significant step in the processing of deer jerky.
+Dehydration is a significant step in the processing of deer jerky as like the making beef jerky with a dehydrator.
 It can, however, be a little tricky.
 You MUST know how long to dehydrate deer jerky.